Emperor of Japan: Current constitution

 In 1947 the post-war Constitution of Japan (日本国憲法, Nihonkoku-Kenpō) became law when it received the emperor's assent on 3 November 1946.
 It provides for a parliamentary system of government and guarantees certain fundamental rights.
 Under its terms, the emperor of Japan is "the symbol of the State and of the unity of the people" and exercises a purely ceremonial role without the possession of sovereignty.
 It was drawn up under the Allied occupation that followed World War II and changed Japan's previous Prussian-style Meiji Constitution that granted the emperor theoretically unlimited powers.
 The liberal constitution was inspired by several European states.
 Currently, it is a rigid document and the oldest unamended constitution.

 Realm and territories

 Historically, territorial designations are not a requirement for the position of Tennō (emperor).
 Rather it is the emperor's symbolic and religious power of authority.
 Since the Kamakura shogunate, the emperor held de jure ownership of the realm.
-Throughout most of medieval Japan, the shogun's legitimate authority was based on being appointed and receiving the power from the emperor even though the shogun was the de-facto ruler.
+Throughout most of medieval Japan, the shogun's legitimate authority was based on being appointed and receiving the power from the emperor even though the shogun was the de facto ruler.
 The emperor was considered a direct descendant of Amaterasu and of utmost importance in the Shinto religion and sentimental traditions.
 Thus no shogun tried to usurp the emperor, instead they tried to keep the emperor under control and away from politics.
 However, the emperor still had the power to "control time" via the Japanese Nengō which names eras on calendars after emperors.
-Thus even if he has followers only in one province (as was the case sometimes with the southern and northern courts).